Going to college is daunting for both students and parents. We at Kabaki, rounded up our best tips to help everyone involved!

 Say yes to new opportunities.
 Sign up for clubs, look into playing an intramural sport, ask someone if they want to go to the dining hall with you.
 Putting yourself out there may seem scary at first, but only great opportunities lie on the other side of that fear.
 An added bonus: trying something new can also increase cognitive function.
 That means you’re helping your brain even outside of class!

 Prioritize your health as much as your schedule.
 As exciting as college is with all that it has to offer, be aware not to spread yourself too thin.
 Prioritize 7 - 8 hours of sleep every night, make sure you’re getting movement in everyday, and try to stick to antioxidant rich foods or get your antioxidant fix in with a bottle of Kabaki.
+Taking care of yourself is not only good for your body but also your mind and overall wellbeing.

 It’s okay to feel the blues too!
 You most likely will shed some tears on move-in day but it’s also expected to feel the drop-off blues even after your child is all moved in.
 Make sure to take care of yourself and your health!
 Do everything that you encourage your kids to do like getting enough rest and eating nutritious food which may even help alleviate some of these feelings.